Distributive-Network/PythonMonkey/README.md

 # Troubleshooting Tips

 ## CommonJS (require)
-If you are having trouble with the CommonJS require function, set environment variable `DEBUG='ctx-module*'` and you can see the filenames it tries to laod.
+If you are having trouble with the CommonJS require function, set environment variable `DEBUG='ctx-module*'` and you can see the filenames it tries to load.

 ## pmdb